Sony Alpha a6600 Review:

 I used Sony’s Imaging Edge software and a calibrated monitor to view the RAW files for my analyses.

 I used RAW+JPEG for all of my still photos.
-I did not edit any images and tested all photographs the same as I took them.
+I did not edit any images and tested all photographs the same way I took them.

 I used studio lighting, a steady camera stand, default metering, program mode, 200 ISO, auto white balance, and wide autofocus for my test still image.